IvTrendafilov/Old-Game-Console-Raspberry-Pi/docs/Final Project Plan.md

 Some of the phrases that we are using are
 User interface/game interface – it implies that we are talking about the interface that all the user can use when they run our application, in which they can choose between different games.
 Controls – implies the touch sensors that we are using for the games.
+Those are all the phrases that we could think about.